Victor Prévost: Bulimia

 From a very young age, Victor Prévost suffered from insatiable bulimia, inherited from his father, which manifested itself throughout his life: "I have a good appetite, I eat well; but do not gain weight.", he wrote in prison.
-The autopsy notes anomalies present on his digestive prison that could perhaps have a link with his perpetual munching, but no study was conducted beyond simple observations.
+The autopsy notes anomalies present in his digestive prison that could perhaps have a link with his perpetual munching, but no study was conducted beyond simple observations.
 During a banquet organized by the Friendly Association of the Ancient Cent-Gardes, Brigadier Valentin recounted having surprised Prévost, while he was stealing from the squadron's raw meat supplies.
 Several of his ex-comrades confirmed that he had declared: "to the human appetite".

 In popular culture

 A certain expression came from his lips: "Cut the cabèche, that's velvet, with chocolate."
-At the time, the expression circulated in police stations without gaining much mainstream attention, but it was entered into popular language and even taken up by Oscar Méténier in Act II of his macabre drama Lui!, played for the first time on September 11, 1897 at the Grand Guignol Theatre: "Ah!...Cut someone's head!
+At the time, the expression circulated in police stations without gaining much mainstream attention, but it was entered into popular language and even taken up by Oscar Méténier in Act II of his macabre drama Lui!, played for the first time on 11 September 1897 at the Grand Guignol Theatre: "Ah!...Cut someone's head!
 That's velvet!...That's chocolate!".